National Association of Rocketry: United States Model Rocket Sporting Code - USMRSC

 Model rocket competition in the United States is governed by the United States Model Rocketry Sporting Code (USMRSC), also known as the "Sporting Code."
 An annual rules change process (RCP) permits NAR members to propose improvements and corrections to the Sporting Code.
 Any member may submit a proposal, which is posted online for a public comment period.
 Following the comment period, the authors of the proposals have one opportunity to adjust their RCP based on member feedback.
 The RCP process concludes with a member vote on the proposals.
 Those RCP's that pass get added to the Sporting Code in time for the next competition year.

 International competition

-A World Spacemodeling Championships (WSMC) has been held by the Fédération Aéronautique Internationale (FAI) about every two years since 1972, normally in late August or early September of even-numbered years.
-The U.S. Team for a WSMC is selected by a flyoff process that is held at the opening weekend of NARAM one year prior to the WSMC.
+The World Championships for Spacemodels has been held by the Fédération Aéronautique Internationale (FAI) about every two years since 1972, usually in late summer.
+The U.S. Team for a World Championships is selected by a flyoff process that is held at the opening weekend of NARAM one year prior to the event.
 The flyoff is open to all U.S. NAR members.

+The National Association of Rocketry has hosted the FAI World Championships for Spacemodels in the United States three times.